-(Because I haven’t tried but want to)
+(Because I haven’t tried these but definitely want to)

 An understated and versatile minimalist shoe, the Xero Ipari Hana is designed by the company that created my favorite running sandal.
 The Hana is a minimalist and very packable travel shoe worth considering.

 Note: I have tried these sandals yet (departing the US for 6 months) but look forward to purchasing a pair and trying them when I get back.
-I would love to hear comments (or complaints) from anyone that has warn them.
+I would love to hear comments (or complaints) from anyone that has worn them.